typhonjs-fvtt-demo/essential-svelte-esm/README.md

 ## What Is Happening Here?
 - The message input box is bound to the top title.
 Type in a new message to see it dynamically update the title from `Hello Foundry`.
-- Clicking on the `Launch a modal dialog` shows off the really neat modal dialog capability of TRL.
+- Clicking on the `Launch a modal dialog` button shows off the really neat modal dialog capability of TRL.
 This creates a dialog using a "glasspane" approach that prevents users from interacting with the rest of the Foundry UI without causing Foundry itself to pause. (`TJSDialog.prompt`)
 - The checkboxes for `draggable`, `minimizable` and `resizable` show a few of the reactive Application options that